tomjakubowski/ecs-rs/doc/tutorial4.md

 Rather than explain the basics of a system, we'll start off using helper types for the most common use case: Entity Logic.

-There are two helper types for this: `EntitySystem` and `BulkEntitySystem`.
+The library includes a helper type for this: `EntitySystem`.

 ## EntitySystem